flaxsearch/flaxcode/flax_search_service/docs/api.rst

     POST /dbs/<db_name>

-If the database is sucessfully created, this will return a 201 response.
+If the database is sucessfully created, this will return a 200 response and true body.

 delete database
 ---------------